-H. Kim is with the School of Earth Sciences and Environmental Engineering, Gwangju Institute of Science and Technology, Gwangju 61005, Republic of Korea data retrieved using the change detection algorithm developed by TU Wien [6] are available from the EUMETSAT Satellite Application Facility on Support to Operational Hydrology and Water Management (H SAF) [6].
-The data serve numerous applications such as numerical weather prediction, rainfall estimation, and flood and drought monitoring [7].
-In many ways the H SAF ASCAT SSM data are similar to SSM data provided by the L-band Soil Moisture Active Passive (SMAP) and Soil Moisture Ocean Salinity (SMOS) missions, and higher-frequency radiometers such as the Advanced Microwave Scanning Radiometer 2 (AMSR2) [8]-[11].
-Therefore it is possible to fuse them with passive SSM data to create consistent climate data records that are more accurate than single satellite data records [12], [13].
-The prerequisite to achieve such an improvement is a detailed understanding of the accuracy of each input data set and a fusion technique capable of optimally merging the individual satellite data records [14].
+THE Advanced Scatterometer (ASCAT) is an active microwave remote sensing instrument that has been flown on a series of three Metop satellites operated by the European Organization for the Exploitation of Meteorological Satellites (EUMETSAT) [1].
+It measures the backscattering coefficient at a frequency of 5.255 GHz (C-band) which, over land, is sensitive to the water content in the soil surface layer.
+This allows retrieving surface soil moisture (SSM) data using statistical and physically based approaches [2], [3], [4], [5].
+ASCAT SSM data retrieved using the change detection algorithm developed by TU Wien [6] are available from the EUMETSAT Satellite Application Facility on Support to Operational Hydrology and Water Management (H SAF) [6].
+The data serve numerous applications, such as numerical weather prediction, rainfall estimation, and flood and drought monitoring [7].
+In many ways, the H SAF ASCAT SSM data are similar to SSM data provided by the L-band Soil Moisture Active Passive (SMAP) and Soil Moisture Ocean Salinity (SMOS) missions, and higher frequency radiometers, such as the Advanced Microwave Scanning Radiometer 2 (AMSR2) [8], [9], [10], [11].
+Therefore, it is possible to fuse them with passive SSM data to create consistent climate data records that are more accurate than single satellite data records [12], [13].
+The prerequisite to achieve such an improvement is a detailed understanding of the accuracy of each input dataset and a fusion technique capable of optimally merging the individual satellite data records [14].